isomerpages/mlaw-corp/news/speeches/_posts/2025-03-28-post-Opening Address by Second Minister for Law, Edwin Tong SC at Pro Bono SG Awards 2025.md

 {:start="14"}
 14. In 2015, we took this a little further.

 <p style="margin-left: 40px">(1) As you all know, the Criminal Legal Aid Scheme (CLAS) has been something that has been championed by the Bar for many years.
 In 2015, we decided, as a Government, to support CLAS even further.
-CLAS was set up forty years ago, to provide criminal defence aid, to vulnerable persons facing non-capital charges in Singapore.
+CLAS was set up forty years ago, to provide criminal defence aid, to vulnerable persons facing non-capital charges in Singapore.</p>

-</p><p style="margin-left: 40px">(2) The scheme was then privately funded by the Law Society of Singapore, as well as the vagaries of goodwill donations.
-But we decided that we should institutionalise the availability of CLAS, and we supported CLAS to ensure more volunteer lawyers could provide a broader representation to support even more in the community.
+<p style="margin-left: 40px">(2) The scheme was then privately funded by the Law Society of Singapore, as well as the vagaries of goodwill donations.
+But we decided that we should institutionalise the availability of CLAS, and we supported CLAS to ensure more volunteer lawyers could provide a broader representation to support even more in the community.</p>

 {:start="15"}
 15. More recently, we thought we could expand this a little bit more.
 So, in December 2022, the Government institutionalised criminal defence aid for accused persons, by setting up the Public Defender’s Office (PDO).